jthiltges/cms_consistency/README.rst

     Path to the very top of the server namespace.
 Scan roots are specified relative to the ``server_root``

 remove_prefix, add_prexix - strings
-    These two parameters specify the path-to-LFN conversion procedure applied to each file path found by the scanner:
+    These two parameters specify the path-to-LFN conversion procedure applied to each file path found by the scanner

     1. Remove the ``remove_prefix`` from physical path
     2. Add the ``add_prefix``